BANGAUTOGLASS

 Whether your auto insurance covers windshield replacement — and how much of the cost it offsets — depends on your specific policy, your deductible, and your state's rules around comprehensive glass coverage.
 If you have comprehensive coverage, there's a reasonable chance your windshield replacement is covered, either fully or in part.

 If you haven't started the claim process yet, the right auto glass provider can assist you in understanding your options and help guide you through the process.
-That said, the claim is yours to file — no provider can file it on your behalf, and anyone who tells you otherwise is misrepresenting how insurance works.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Several factors will influence what the job ultimately costs your insurance company — or out of pocket if you're paying directly.
 These include the trim level of your Beetle, whether the replacement glass needs to be sensor-compatible or antenna-equipped, whether ADAS calibration is required, and whether the service is mobile or in-shop.
 Asking about all of these upfront helps you get an accurate picture before the work is scheduled.